 Americana is also not restricted to American born artists.
 Graham Nash, the ’N’ in CSN hails from Blackpool, England.
 Joni Mitchell and Neil Young are both Canadian!
 U2 sought inspiration from America, first with the Unforgettable Fire and songs of MLK, and July 4th to the Joshua Tree and following it up with their own take on Americana with Rattle & Hum.
 The accompanying movie served for many as a travel guide for many of the locations and stories that encompassed Americana.

 The dream team of Elton John and Bernie Taupin channeled Americana to global success from their very first records.
 Elton’s third album, ‘Tumbleweed Connection’ just drips with Americana.
 From the front cover to songs like ‘My Father Gun’ (with Civil War references) this was a love letter to an America the duo had read, and dreamed about long before they broke the big time.
 Maybe this skill in packaging up America and selling it straight back to the Americans is one reason why the Rocket Man is one of the biggest selling artists of all time.

 Does it matter what genre is called?
 No, it doesn’t!
-I loved Hotel California long before I stuck it in a genre.
+I loved One of these Nights and Hotel California long before I stuck it in a genre.
 But giving it a name does help me discover new artists and music I will like.